What passport queue should I use?

 French people coming to France can also use the ‘EU’ lanes and the same has been extended to their close family by French border guards even though technically the French person is not ‘making use of EU free movement’ in their own country.

-There is no reason for the rules to change with regard to this.
-We expect the rules on EU close family members to continue but note that it could mean ‘EU’ queues lengthen due to EES border checks related to these ‘family members’.
+As EES got underway, rules on EU close family members were expected to continue but it could mean ‘EU’ queues lengthen due to EES border checks related to these ‘family members’.

-The issue of longer ‘EU’ queues may be lessened, however, where ‘pre-registration’ kiosks are available and we would still expect ‘EU’ lanes to be quicker than ‘non-EU’ as most people using them will not be affected by EES formalities and will continue to pass with a brief showing of their EU passport.
+The issue of longer ‘EU’ queues may be lessened, however, where pre-registration kiosks are available and in general ‘EU’ lanes are still likely to be quicker than ‘non-EU’ as most people using them will not be affected by EES formalities and will continue to pass with a brief showing of their EU passport.

-We would expect airports and other affected travel hubs to make arrangements so that people needing to use kiosks are directed separately towards these on arrival so this requirement does not cause additional hold-ups at the actual lanes (whether ‘EU’ or ‘other passports’) to see border guards.
+Where there is room, airports and other affected travel hubs are in general making arrangements so that people needing to use kiosks are directed separately towards these on arrival so this requirement does not cause additional hold-ups at the actual lanes (whether ‘EU’ or ‘other passports’) to see border guards.

-Other people, whether visitors to the Schengen area or foreign national residents, are not meant to use ‘EU’ passport lanes, however, this does not include use of ‘Parafe’ e-gates, as France permits many non-EU nationals to use these and this is hoped to continue under EES, at least for subsequent entries or exits once a person is registered in the system.
+Other people, whether visitors to the Schengen area or foreign national residents, are not meant to use ‘EU’ passport lanes, however, this does not include use of ‘Parafe’ e-gates, as France permits many non-EU nationals to use these.